Rutgers logo

 Master of Science (MS)

-The program offers several broad areas of specialization.
+The MAE program offers several broad areas of specialization.
 These include Design and Control; Fluid Mechanics; Mechanics of Solids, Materials and Structures; and Thermal Sciences.

 Certificate Programs